-Separately, here are a handful of LinkedIn tips for when you are between jobs and trying to make the most out of the site.
+Separately, here are a few LinkedIn tips for when you are between jobs and trying to make the most out of the site.

 3. Home Builder Career Pages

-Most of the leading home builders, public and private, across the county will list their jobs on their website.
-It’s a toss-up as to whether or not you should apply on a home builder career page or the same position also posted on a job board.
-Either process should return the same result.
+Most of the leading home builders, public and private, across the county will list their jobs on their websites.
+It’s a toss-up as to whether or not you should apply on a home builder career page or the same position posted on a job board, and either process should return the same result.

 4. Google for Jobs

-Google for Jobs is a newer product that aggregates jobs from across the internet and other job search engines.
+Google for Jobs is a newer product aggregating jobs from the internet and other search engines.
 If you type what you are looking for in a Google search bar, such as “homebuilding jobs,” typically local results from where you are searching will be shown.
 You can then narrow your search further.
 Time will tell how long Google stays committed to showing job results.
-They already stopped supporting their human resources applicant tracking system called Hire.
+They have already stopped supporting their human resources applicant tracking system called Hire.

-The Ladders job search site focuses on job openings for upper-level executives and professionals who are aiming for the management suite.
-There are not a lot of home builder jobs on the site, but it can be useful.
-Candidates seeking jobs paying a salary of $100,000 or more can gain access to screened openings after they’ve paid for the subscription fee.
+The Ladders job search site focuses on job openings for upper-level executives and professionals aiming for the management suite.
+There are not a lot of home builder jobs on the site, but they can be helpful.
+Candidates seeking jobs paying a salary of $100,000 or more can gain access to screened openings after paying the subscription fee.

 ZipRecruiter uses innovative “AI” technology to learn about your job preferences as you apply for jobs in their extensive inventory of openings.
 Users then receive notices of posts that meet their preferences.
-The site also presents industry-leading salary information about targeted jobs and showcases trending companies, cities, and job categories.
+The site also presents industry-leading salary information (learn how much construction workers make here) about targeted jobs and showcases trending companies, cities, and job categories.

 Indeed.com is another massive search engine for job postings.
-The site visits job boards and corporate websites and returns listings based on the keywords you select, which can make the process of searching much more efficient.
+The site visits job boards and corporate websites and returns listings based on the keywords you select, which can make searching much more efficient.
 You will note that ZipRecruiter, Indeed, and Google for jobs and very similar job aggregators.

 8. Niche Job Sites

-Niche job websites are an excellent resource for finding job openings, not typically listed on other sites.
-There are not homebuilding specific websites, but there are quite a few niche sites on accounting, purchasing, sales, and even construction where homebuilders may list jobs.
+Niche job websites are excellent for finding job openings not typically listed on other sites.
+There are no homebuilding-specific websites, but there are many niche sites on accounting, purchasing, sales, and even construction where homebuilders may list jobs.
 There are too many great niche job websites to list them all, but you can find them with quick searches.

-Most job seekers already know that CareerBuilder is one of the largest job boards that provide job listings, resume postings, and career advice and resources for job seekers.
+Most job seekers already know that CareerBuilder is a giant job board that provides job listings, resume postings, career advice, and resources for job seekers.
 This job board secures job listings directly from employers and has expanded local listings by partnering with many newspapers to incorporate their online classifieds.
 Many home builders will use CareerBuilder for superintendent, office administrator, purchasing agent, and estimator roles.
-Fun fact, did you know that 70% of resumes on a job board are view by a robot first?

 Try Testing Different Queries to Drill Down On Your Home Builder Job Search

-As you launch your job search, don’t limit yourself to just one job website because each job site may only list jobs from particular websites or companies.
+Don’t limit yourself to just one job website as you launch your job search because each job site may only list jobs from particular websites or companies.
 Also, each job search site has a different set of search options you can utilize to include certain types of jobs in the search results.
 Try out a few sites to see which works best for you.

 Prepare Well for Your Initial Interviews

 Many home builders will utilize behavioral questions when interviewing job candidates.
-Typical behavioral interview questions and answers for management positions require candidates to share examples of specific situations they’ve been in, where they had to use particular skills.
-They are considered the most effective type of interviewing technique in nearly any type of organization.
+Typical behavioral interview questions and answers for management positions require candidates to share examples of specific situations in which they had to use particular skills.
+They are considered the most effective interviewing technique in nearly any type of organization.

-The answers to these questions, you should provide valid and concrete evidence about how you, as a candidate, has dealt with these types of issues in the past.
-Answering appropriately is a way to reduce interview blunders and to let your past work performance and experience prove what you’re capable of doing in the future for this potential employer.
+In the answers to these questions, you should provide valid and concrete evidence about how you, as a candidate, have dealt with these types of issues in the past.
+Answering these questions appropriately is a way to reduce job interview mistakes and to let your past work performance and experience prove what you’re capable of doing in the future for this potential employer.